-This is the highest level of IT support out there that involves top-notch technical specialists with profile education and deep knowledge of the supported product.
+This is the highest level of IT support involving top-notch technical specialists with profile education and deep knowledge of the supported product.
 It is also the highest level of escalation within the customer service department.

-While establishing your third level of support it is important to remember that this team should have access to a wide range of technical resources to be able to resolve any type of issues.
+While establishing the third level of support, it is important to remember this team should have access to a wide range of technical resources to be able to resolve any issue.

-Agents of level 3 are usually trying to recreate the issue in the lab environment to get to the root of the problem and make sure it will not reoccur.
+L3 support team usually tries to recreate the issue in a “lab environment” to get to the root of the problem and make sure it will not reoccur.

 Just as with previous support levels, the third tier has its own specific features:

-- Tier 3 team must use the same ticketing system as others to ensure that everyone follows the progress of the issue;
+- They must use the same ticketing system as others to ensure everyone follows the progress of the issue;

-- To avoid ‘de-escalation’, all the issues, referred to this team, should be well-documented and have a clear set of comments from the lower tiers’ specialists.
+- All issues, referred to this team, should be well-documented and have a clear set of comments from the lower tiers’ specialists;

-- All members of the L3 support team should have great communication skills to efficiently communicate with one another.
+- All members of L3 support team should have great communication skills to efficiently communicate with one another and with other teams.

 Seamless integration with the rest of the help center;